wlsf82/protractor-and-webrtc/README.md

 - They run their specific verifications, such as expecting that the `incomingPhotoOnBrowser2` is displayed after the first browser clicks `snap & send` or `snap` and `send`; and expecting that no incoming photo is displayed on `browser2` after the first browser clicks `snap & send`, but the second browser refreshes the page.
 - Finally, `browser2` is closed using the `quit()` function, since Protractor only knows that it has to automatically closes the first browser.

-The fourth new test cases is a bit different:
+The last new test is a bit different:

 - It also stores in a variable named as `browser2` the new opened browser.
 - It stores in a variable named as `incomingPhotosOnBrowser2` all the incoming photos for later verification.